A first look at a new watch coming in a few days…

-To round things up we have the Classic Bond NATO.
+To round things up we have the Classic Bond Military Nylon.
 This is a combination that time after time continues to impress.
 It’s a simple formula, just a nylon NATO in black and grey but simple is sometimes the most effective.

 Case width: 39mm